Immediate Care Centers

 - Administers IV fluids for dehydration

-- Provides sports physicals* for healthy children and teens, ages 17 and under
+- Provides sports physicals* for healthy children, teens and young adults

 *Should not replace your child's annual wellness exam with his or her physician.
 Payment due at the time of service, we do not bill insurance for physicals.